ENSpunks/Timeland/ReadMe.md

 #### **Abstract**

-The Theory of Causal Relativity proposes a spatial causal geometry independent of spacetime or any time dimension.
+The **Theory of Causal Relativity** proposes a purely spatial **Causal Geometry** independent of spacetime or any time dimension.

 ---

 #### **Introduction**

+This paper is intended to introduce the Casual Relativity and lay the foundation for an entirely new **Causal Geometry** without spacetime derived from Special Relativity and General Relativity.
+Supplemental papers validating the Casual Geometry herein are named enumerated in the Appedix below.

 **Timeland**, inspired by Edwin Abbott’s *Flatland*, provides an illustrative analogy: just as Flatland uses 2D creatures to explore the implications of higher dimensions, where relative to a circle moving through 3D Timeland fabric, but to the 3D observer this is flstland moving relative to a Sphere in 3D space without time.

-The Theory of Causal Relativity builds on this analogy disregarding time time as a spatial phenomenon and unifying relativistic effects through a new geometry, **causal geometry**.

-The Theory of Causal Relativity builds on this analogy, treating time as a spatial phenomenon and unifying relativistic effects through a new geometry, **causal geometry**.
+The Theory of Causal Relativity builds on this analogy where Flatland represents Casual Relativity's 3D space, the cross section of the sphere relative to flatland mass+gravity, and the volumne of the sphere in 3D space relative to flatland its quantized mass and light.

 ---